wenqioliviadi/wenqioliviadi.github.io/README.md

 - Assisting with wireless integration and minimizing latency to ensure real-time operation
 - Managing project documentation and technical specifications to align with FDA Class II medical device standards

+**Lab Technician II @ Lopatkin Lab, Department of Chemical Engineering, University of Rochester (September 2023 - April 2024)**
+- Designed protocols experiments to explore how bacterial metabolic pathways influence resistance mechanisms, to identify strategies for more effective therapeutic interventions.
+- Utilized pipetting and centrifugation to isolate plasmids from bacterial culture and amplified genes of interest with Polymerase Chain Reaction for downstream sequencing analysis.
+- Utilized nanodrop spectrophotometry for the purity assessment of PCR product extractions.

 **Researcher @ iGEM Rochester 2023, International Genetically Engineered Machine (_February 2023 - December 2023_)**
 - **Wetlab**:
 - helped conduct cell viability experiments, PCR, PCR product extraction, High-Performance Liquid Chromatography (HPLC) experiments for detecting the final products